 I've missed the deadline!
 Can I still submit a proposal?

-Why are the deadlines in April and November?
+Why are the deadlines so early?

 Each Activity Guide takes months of preparation to put together, so our planning process starts early.
 This gives us enough time to meet with new instructors, work out the details of the program, input it into the computer, complete the necessary paperwork, submit the information to our graphic designer and proofread everything before it goes to print.